Disclosure: This post may contain affiliate links.

 - Add the remaining ingredients into the blender and pulse for 30 seconds or until the batter is smooth.

-- Grease a griddle or skillet with coconut oil or nonstick spray and pour batter onto skillet.
-Once batter starts bubbling, use spatula and carefully flip pancake over.
+- Grease a griddle or skillet with coconut oil or nonstick spray, and heat over medium heat.
+Pour batter onto the griddle, and once it starts bubbling, use spatula and carefully flip the pancakes over.
 Once both sides are cooked, remove from heat.
 Continue process until batter is gone.

-- Top pancakes with extra peanut butter, fruit and/or chocolate chips.
+- Top pancakes with extra peanut butter, fruit and/or chocolate chips and enjoy!